Rahix/elite-panel/README.md

       +-Song 6
 ```

-After a playlist was selected, the `SPACE` key will be used for play/pause and the `A` and `D` keys will switch through the playlist's songs.
+After selecting a playlist, use `SPACE` for play/pause and `A` and `D` to switch through the playlist's songs.